 You cannot improve the GPA from your first qualifying examination.
 However, you are welcome to take supplementary courses in order to fulfil the admission requirements.
 The grades from your supplementary courses will not be used in the quota 1 assessment.

-All quota 2 applicants must fulfil the requirement of having a qualifying examination comparable to a Danish qualifying examination and fulfil the specific entry requirements to the desired programme(s).
+All quota 2 applicants must fulfil the requirement of having a qualifying examination and fulfil the specific entry requirements for the programme(s).

 Deadline for documenting your qualifications

-All qualifications must be completed and documented no later than 15 March.
+All qualifications must be documented no later than 15 March.

 Quota 2 criteria for the English taught programmes